HomeData & benchmarks › Leadership & Team

 Quick verdict

-61% of executive chefs in operations with more than 3 locations admit they manage their kitchen brigade reactively — solving crises instead of preventing them.
-Diego F. Parra has documented this pattern in more than 120 restaurant audits between 2019 and 2026.
+Six in ten executive chefs running more than 3 locations (61%) admit they lead their brigade by putting out fires rather than preventing them.
+Diego F. Parra documented that pattern across more than 120 audits between 2019 and 2026.

 Side-by-side comparison